-This year's edition is dedicated to our friends in Ukraine.
+This year's edition is dedicated to our friends in Ukraine after 1. long year of War.

-May peace in Europe makes it possible to realise the goal of our contest YPEF: education by integration and integration by education YPEF European contest about forests and forestry
+May peace in Europe makes it possible to realise the goal of our contest YPEF: education by integration and integration by education Young

+People

+European

+Forests

+European contest about forests and forestry

-Educational material 2022
+Educational material